zdravkov/kendo-docs/api/dataviz/sparkline.md

 ### dragEnd

-Fires when the user stops dragging the chart.
+Fires when the user stops dragging the sparkline.

 #### Event Data